3 Things to Delegate to Your Fleet Administrator

 If you’re a fleet manager, you should be aware of the best delegation tips to improve efficiency and productivity.
 Effective delegation is a key managerial skill, yet many managers don’t want to lose control or don’t quite know what tasks they should be offloading.

 In this article, we’re going to explain how to delegate as a manager of a fleet.
-We’ll discuss three tasks you can delegate to your fleet administrator, and share some general tips for effective delegation.
+We’ll discuss three tasks you can delegate to your fleet administrator, and share some general tips for effective delegation and fuel card management.

 Tasks to Delegate to Your Fleet Administrator

 1. Arrange Fleet Service Appointments